article

 • Bloating

 We want you to be fully aware of what you’re taking.
-So here’s the run-down on warnings to consider in your metformin vs. Ozempic debate:
+So here’s the run-down on warnings to consider as you explore metformin vs Ozempic.

 Ozempic

-In Ozempic drug trials, although extremely rare, thyroid tumors have developed when taking it.
-If you have trouble swallowing, develop hoarseness, or feel swelling or a lump in your neck—contact your Found health care provider immediately.
+Although rare, in animal studies, semaglutide caused thyroid c-cell tumors.Ozempic’s “black box” warns of the risk of these tumors.
+If you have trouble swallowing, develop hoarseness, or feel swelling or a lump in your neck, contact your health care provider immediately.

 The FDA also warns not to take Ozempic if you have or have a family history of multiple endocrine neoplasia syndrome type 2, medullary thyroid cancer, insulin-dependent diabetes, or diabetic ketoacidosis.
-So if that’s you, Ozempic isn’t a right fit.
+So, if that’s you, Ozempic isn’t the right fit.

 Metformin

-Additionally, metformin may stimulate ovulation in those who are premenopausal and may increase the risk of unintended pregnancy.
-If you’re in a sexual relationship that can result in pregnancy, make sure you use at least one form of birth control unless you’re planning on getting pregnant.
+Additionally, metformin may stimulate ovulation in those with PCOS or who are premenopausal and may increase the risk of unintended pregnancy.
+If you’re in a sexual relationship that can result in pregnancy, use at least one form of birth control unless you’re planning on getting pregnant.

 Metformin